dimojenko/CATStutorTools/README.md

 **Note that if student's share a last name, their session may not be properly recorded in the timesheet and will need to be manually checked and edited if needed.
+**In any case, it is recommended to check that the generated timesheet correctly matches your schedule, especially if sessions have been modified in any way.

 ## Report Form Filler
 Reads in a calendar file (.ics) and textfile of student names to